 GMC is a branch of General Motors specializing in SUVs, pickup trucks, and other work vehicles.
 Its vehicles are similar to those found in other GM brands, but often feature more power and added standard features.

-The most notable GM model is its full-size pickup, the Sierra 1500, which gets a significant refresh for 2014 that brings new exterior styling and new engines that increase both power and fuel economy.
+The most notable GMC model is its full-size pickup, the Sierra 1500, which gets a significant refresh for 2014 that brings new exterior styling and new engines that increase both power and fuel economy.
 Trim levels run the gamut from workmanlike to luxurious, topped off by the Denali edition.
-The Sierra 1500’s new engines, called EcoTec3, are roughly the same displacement as the old engines but thanks to added direct injection and variable valve timing increase the power output.
+GMC also introduces a new series of engines for the Sierra 1500 called EcoTec3, which are roughly the same displacement as the old engines but thanks to added direct injection and variable valve timing increase the power output.
 They also utilize aluminum engine blocks which saves weight.

 For those who need more from their trucks, GMC has a pair of heavy-duty work trucks in the Sierra 2500HD and the Sierra 3500HD which have expanded cargo/towing capacity.

 The five-seat Terrain compact crossover is the smallest vehicle in GMC's lineup.
 Rugged in appearance, the Terrain got a new V-6 engine in 2013 that added 37-hp without any negative impact on fuel economy.

 GMC’s full-size crossover, the Acadia, offers seating for seven or eight across three-rows of seats.
 Over the last two years, the Acadia has added optional safety technology like a new airbag that prevents driver-passenger collisions in the case of an accident.
 For 2014, the additions include forward collision alerts and lane departure warnings.